cjumel/tmux-rose-pine/readme.md

     </a>
 </p>

+## Fork

+This is my personal fork of [rose-pine/tmux](https://github.com/rose-pine/tmux).
+It exists for two main reasons:

+- You can't have installed several tmux plugins named `tmux` (like this one and [catppuccin/tmux](https://github.com/catppuccin/tmux)) at the same time.
+This is an issue for me as I want to be able to quickly switch between different themes without re-installing them.

+- This enables additional customization possibilities.

 ## Usage

 > NOTE: It uses a [Nerdfont](https://www.nerdfonts.com/font-downloads) by default for the icons, so it is recommended to have a Nerdfont set as your terminal font